eslint/eslint/docs/developer-guide/nodejs-api.md

 const results = await eslint.lintText(code, options);
 ```

-This method checks the given source code text then returns the results.
+This method lints the given source code text and then returns the results.

 If you want to use suitable configuration files to lint the text, passing the `options.filePath` option is important.
 This method loads configuration files with the same manner as the [`eslint.lintFiles()`][eslint-lintfiles] method checks the file the `options.filePath` option pointers.
 If the `options.filePath` option is not present, this method uses the configuration file at the current working directory (the `cwd` constructor option).